 AIs are dosed once a day so that’s the easy part.

-As we mentioned before the moment you will need your AI will be in most cases at the beginning of your cycle.
-When using highly aromatizing compounds you will need it throughout the cycle.
+As we mentioned before the moment you will need an AI will be in most cases at the beginning of the research.
+When using highly aromatizing compounds you will need it throughout the research.

-If one of the above situations is applicable to you: you need an AI on hand.
+If one of the above situations is applicable to your type of research: you need an AI on hand.